ndabAP/assocentity/README.md

 ## In-Depth

 Section procedure explains the process from a non-technical perspective and API helps to interfere the applications process.

 ### Procedure

 The process is split into three parts.
 Two of them belong to the tokenization and one calculates the average distance between words and entities.

 1. **Tokenization**.
-Splits the words and assigns part of speech to the token
+Splits the tokens and assigns part of speech
 2. **Part of speech determination**.
 Keeps only the wanted part of speeches
 3. **Calculating the average**.
 Main function that does the actual work

 #### Tokenization

-Googles Cloud Natural Language API is the default tokenizer and will split the words and after that this library assigns the part of speech to the tokens.
+Googles Cloud Natural Language API is the default tokenizer and will split the tokens, and after that this it assigns the part of speech to the tokens.
 No additional checking should be done here.
 For this step, it's nessecary to sign-up for a service account key.

 A simpler, offline solution would be using Gos native `strings.Fields` method.

 #### Part of speech determination

 It's possible to only allow certain part of speeches, e. g. only nouns and verbs.
-Also the entities should stay included.
+Also the entities must stay included.
 Therefore, this step is separated so it could be more optimized.

 #### Calculating the average